infrafast/MyMixerAssistant/README.md

 - `.env.online`: cloud mode with OpenAI for LLM/STT, ElevenLabs for TTS, and `mcp_servers.json`
 - `.env.offline`: local mode with Ollama for LLM, local Whisper for STT, pyttsx3 for TTS, and `mcp_servers.offline.json`
+- `auto`: switch to/from online to offline setting depending according to internet connectivity

 Start the assistant by passing the profile you want: